YashGupta2106/ML_Fiesta/README.md

 2)Flask: For web-based interaction and user interface.

-3)Grok for finding answers from dataset.
+3)Groq for finding answers from dataset.

 4)IndicWhisper for converting Speech to Text.

 5)NLLB for translating English to Kannada and vice versa.

+# Installation:

+1)Download the model from :https://github.com/YashGupta2106/LearnForge
+# Prerequisites

+Python 3.11

 # Contributors
 Pranay Kelotra, Ansh Gupta, Yash Gupta